 BPCL has three major refineries, located at Mumbai, Kochi and Bina.
 Its Mumbai refinery has a capacity of 12.0 million metric tonne per annum (MMTPA), while the one at Kochi has a capacity of 15.5 MMTPA.
 Bharat Oman Refineries Limited, which has been merged with BPCL, has a 7.8 MMTPA refinery at Bina in Madhya Pradesh, thereby taking the total refining capacity to 35.3 MMTPA as on March 31, 2023.
 The capacity utilisation for the refineries of the company has consistently remained high, indicating strong operating efficiency.
 The refineries at Mumbai and Kochi are located near the coast, which provides an advantage to the company in terms of saving transportation costs.
 BPCL, during FY23, reported a gross refining margin (GRM) of US\$ 20.24 per barrel (bbl) as compared to US\$ 9.66 per bbl in FY22.
 Product cracks have shown a considerable increase in recent times due to the dislocation in supplies, chiefly due to the Russia-Ukraine war.
-The rise in GRMs was partially offset by increase in crude oil prices, windfall tax levied by GoI and stagnant retail prices which has affected the overall margins of BPCL during FY23.
-The company's marketing business performance started improving from Q3FY23 onwards with reduction in crude prices and the same is expected to continue if the crude prices remain range bound and there is no reduction in retail prices of petrol and diesel.
+The rise in GRMs was partially offset by the increase in crude oil prices, windfall tax levied by the GoI and stagnant retail prices, which has affected the overall margins of BPCL during FY23.
+The company's marketing business performance started improving from Q3FY23 onwards with a reduction in crude prices.
+The profitability margins of BPCL have improved in Q1FY24 primarily due to strong marketing performance.
+Going forward, the profitability is expected to moderate yet remain healthy with normalisation in marketing margins as the prices of crude have started moving upwards.